symfony/symfony-docs/guides/forms/twig.rst

         <input type="submit" />
     </form>

-The Twig filters help you keep your template short, makes your form layout easily customizable, supports internationalization, CSRF protection, file upload, and more out of the box.
+The Twig filters help you to keep your template short, make your form layout easily customizable, support internationalization, CSRF protection, file upload, and more out of the box.
 The following sections tells you everything about them.